heliocloud-data/platform/install/base_data/documentation/CloudMe-data-access-spec-0.1.1.md

 Once an S3 bucket (or equivalent) is registered in the HelioDataRegistry.json file, it does not have to be updated when new datasets are added, only when new buckets are made public.

+For this global registry, only S3 buckets, not subbuckets, are allowed.
+For example, 's3://helio-public/' is allowed, but 's3://helio-public/MMS/' is not.

 ## 2.1 Global Data Registry specification

 The registry is a JSON file containing the version of this specification, the date it was last modified, and the registry list of datasets.
 Each dataset has two items: **endpoint** and **name**.  **endpoint**s must be unique; names do not enforce uniqueness.